ngs-docs/2015-oct-nonmodel/s-tophat-round2.rst

 Questions:

-* what are the 'TCONS...' names?
+* what are the 'XLOC...' names?
 * what do these parameters mean?
 * what parameters does HTSeq take?
 * why are we using so many programs?